Gokul595/api_guard/README.md

 config.token_signing_secret = 'my_signing_secret'
 ```

+>**Note:** Avoid committing this token signing secret in your version control (GIT) and always keep this secure.
+As,
+>exposing this allow anyone to generate JWT access token and give full access to APIs.
+Better way is storing this value
+>in environment variable or in encrypted secrets (Rails 5.2+)

 ### Invalidate tokens on password change

 By default, API Guard will not invalidate old JWT access tokens on changing password.
 If you need, you can enable it by